dshieble/dshieble.github.io/_posts/2017-1-2-group-theory.md

   - Multiplication is associative
   - For any integer, $$a$$, $$a * 1 = 1 * a = a$$, so $$1$$ is the identity element.
-  - The proof of the existence of multiplicative inverses is a little complicated and relies on Bezel's Theorum, you can find it [here](http://math.stackexchange.com/questions/780189/proof-that-the-multiplicative-group-of-integers-modulo-n-is-a-group).
+  - The proof of the existence of multiplicative inverses is a little complicated and relies on Bezel's theorem, you can find it [here](http://math.stackexchange.com/questions/780189/proof-that-the-multiplicative-group-of-integers-modulo-n-is-a-group).

 Therefore the set of integers $$1...n-1$$ and the multiplication modulo $$n$$ operation form a group if $$n$$ is prime.